vizzuhq/ipyvizzu-story/docs/tutorial/initialization.md

 story.set_size(width="100%", height="400px")
 ```

-You can also set an aspect-ratio for your story (which doesn't affect the full
+You can also set the aspect-ratio of the story.
+This will not affect the
-screen view).
+aspect-ratio in full-screen view as that will be determined by the actual
+screen's dimensions.

 ```python
 story.set_size(aspect_ratio=16 / 9)